idvorkin/idvorkin.github.io/_td/recommender.md

 ### Similary between content and users

+### How to represent content/users

+We need to represent them into a vector, vectors can be explicit, like for a user age/gender, or they can be latent, latent means the computer came upw tih the model and users don't know what it means.

 #### How to measure similarity

 Given two things (people or items), how similar or different are they, 1 is the same, and 0 is not at all.

 There are multiple ways to measure, and depends on the representation of the thing, and the domain (#ml_art)

-- Jaccard Distance -
+- Euclidian Distance - just like you remember from lines in algebra sqrt(Sum(yi-xi)^2)
-- Pearson Correlation Coefficient -
+- Dot product -
-- Cosine Similarity -
+- Cosine Similarity - The angle between the djfh distance, without the magnitude/intensity.

 ### Collaborative Filtering